configwizard/neo-docs/content/tutorials/acl-permissions.md

 * Requires the object to have an attribute `LetMeIn:OK`

+Note, there are multiple types of attribute filter you can apply, such as filtering by object length (`AddObjectPayloadLengthFilter`) or filter by owner of the object (`AddObjectOwnerIDFilter`).
+Check the [eacl](https://github.com/nspcc-dev/neofs-sdk-go/blob/8d313dbd5d0abb99c33e77bfaa29c9defee32660/eacl/record.go#L134) package for functions that add filters to records
 Firstly we need two records.
 One for the `others` and one for our privileged key
 ```go
 import 	"github.com/nspcc-dev/neofs-sdk-go/eacl"